pesekt1/migration-script/README.md

 ```

 ## TODO
 - There is a typo in the passengers table in MySQL. fist_name should be first_name.

+- We could automatically seed the MySQL database - we have a dump file or create and insert scripts.
+  At the moment, we need to seed the database manually.